dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 Without mlflow, we will have to manually keep track of model parameteres, data sources, metrics, etc (such as in a google sheet).
 This is prone to errors and hard to keep track.

-In the next post I will use mlflow to manage experiments and models.

 ## 5. Summary (so far)